podcast

 #033 - Dr. Perri Klass MD - On the fight against child mortality

-Send us a textDr.
+Send a textDr.
 Perri Klass is Professor of Journalism and Pediatrics at New York University and Co-Director of NYU Florence.
 She attended Harvard Medical School and completed her residency in pediatrics at Children’s Hospital, Boston.
 She writes the weekly column, “The Checkup,” for the New York Times Science Section.
 She has written extensively about medicine, children, literacy, and knitting.
-Her new book, A Good Time to Be Born: How Science and Public Health Gave Children a Future, is an account of how victories over infant and child mortality have changed the world.Find o...
+Her new book, A Good Time to Be Born: How Science and Public Health Gave Children a Future, is an account of how victories over infant and child mortality have changed the world.Find out mo...

 2021-12-05